 Throughout our history, Native communities have provided some of the best examples of healthy food and sustainable community-based practices.
 To highlight some of these examples, LMIC webinars will be held monthly to feature SDPI grantees and their best practices in addressing youth and family health.

 No registration required.
-This is a web-based live session that is scheduled for 1 hour.
+This web-based session is scheduled for one hour.

 Professional Training Resources

 Certified Diabetes Educator

 – Learn more about and apply for the Certified Diabetes Educator credential, which allows health care professionals who have defined roles as diabetes educators to demonstrate that they have distinct and specialized diabetes education knowledge.